espresso/espresso/docs/Workflow.md

 ## Fetching Body

-Sometimes you need to invoke some action or app and get the returned body.
+Sometimes you need to invoke some action(on same or inner controller) and get the returned body.

 This is easily done by using `fetch`.

+`fetch` will invoke some action(via HTTP) inside current or given controller and returning the body.

 Basically, this is same as `pass` except it returns the body instead of halting request processing.

-`fetch` will execute some action inside current or given controller and returning the body.
+Another **important** difference is that `fetch` will not pass actual HTTP params.

 **Example:**